 If you enjoy movies based on real life incidents, here's some movies and some serial killers that really make you wonder about the evolutionary process of man.
 Thankfully, the justice system snagged them all, with the exception of the Zodiac and that's one I'd like to feature in a future post.

 I lived through the Nightstalker Richard Ramirez era myself in the 80s living in the LA area.
 I remember triple checking the sliding door and windows.
 At the time, I had a stalker so it made it even creepier.
 Nothing like sleeping with no air-conditioning in the summer and the windows closed, but I survived.
 Ironically, he was supposed to have been sighted in a yellow Corolla, which what I drove.
 For a time there, I had cops cruising alongside me on the LA freeways checking me out.
 Well, apparently I don't look like the "type," so I never got pulled over.

-So, the thing we fear we delight in seeing on the screen.
-In my recent post about dreams, they say we dream to problem solve how we should handle things happening in our lives.
 Perhaps watching these movies is a form of problem solving and imaging our own scenarios for survival.
 Without further interruption--here's your viewing list and the killers who inspired the films:

 “Monster” Aileen Carol Wuornos killed 7 men in Florida, executed in 2002.
 (A female serial killer is an amazing thing when you think of it.
 It seems to go against nature since women's instinct is to create and support life.
 Perhaps Ms Wuornos couldn't produce estrogen?).